 1101 Wootton Parkway, Plaza Level, Rockville, MD 20852.

 Our Amazonian operations are staffed by experienced and skillful personnel.
-However, as good as everyone on our staff is, the chef and cooking staff are always better!
-The quality of our meals is always beyond expectation.
+However, as good as everyone on our staff is, the chef and cooking staff are always the best!
+The quality of our meals is always beyond traveler’s expectations.
 The food is delicious and the menu is broad in all of our operations ... and there's always more than you can eat.
-A hot breakfast is provided every morning with coffee, milk, juice, toast, eggs, bacon and pancakes or French toast.
+A hot breakfast is provided every morning with coffee, milk, juice, toast, eggs as you like them, bacon and pancakes or French toast.
 Various breads and rolls and other specialties are always included.
 Anglers pack a box lunch with sandwiches they make themselves from a selection of cold cuts, cheese, lettuce, tomato, chicken, eggs and often a pate' of local fish.
 Topped off with cookies and fruit, lunch is usually eaten on the river.
-If desired, anglers are always welcome to return to camp at noon for lunch.
+If desired, anglers are always welcome to return to their accommodation for lunch.

 After fishing, most anglers make their way to the camp's comfortable dining room or our yacht’s spacious open-air lounge to trade tall tales and enjoy a soft drink or cold beer or cocktail.
 Our chefs make terrific appetizers ranging from pizza snacks to savory fish tidbits to brighten up our jungle version of happy hour.
 Dinner is served around seven each evening.
-Dinners consist of superb soups, fresh salad, and three main dish options are always offered; an American style entree (steak, chicken, lasagna etc.); fresh fish; and also a native style entrée.
+Dinners are amazing, consisting of superb soups, fresh salads, and three main dish options are always offered; an American style entree (steak, chicken, lasagna etc.) for the timid; fresh fish for the fisherman; and also a native style entrée for the adventurous.
 Vegetables and beans and rice are always included.
 We serve fine wines with every dinner.
 Wonderful desserts are served after dinner.

-Our staff is able to accommodate most special dietary needs, (such as gluten free meals) if advised in advance.
+Our staff is able to accommodate most special dietary needs, (such as celiac or diabetic meals) if advised in advance.
 No one goes hungry in our camps.
-Our problem is that we usually enjoy the food so much, it always means a period of dieting upon returning home, to get back to a reasonable weight.
+Our problem is that we usually enjoy the food so much, it always means a period of dieting upon returning home to get back to a reasonable weight.

 Where do we stay?

-Although specific accommodations vary depending on the fishery, all of our operations (except our exploratory safari camp) offer the same, extremely comfortable amenities; including; air-conditioning, private bathrooms in each cabin, separate private stall showers, 110 V electrical service, fantastic meals, always open bar, always accessible drinks and snacks and comfortable beds.
+Although specific accommodations vary depending on the fishery, all of our operations offer the same, extremely comfortable amenities; including; air-conditioning, private bathrooms in each cabin, separate private stall hot showers, 110 V electrical service, fantastic meals, always open bar, always accessible drinks and snacks and comfortable beds.